guitarvydas/guitarvydas.github.io/_posts/2021-09-29-Programming Languages and OSs Not Needed.md

 Notations can be tuned to a particular problem (this is something that Physicists do).

-Multiple Notations can be used on a single problem.  [_Not one language, but multiple "languages" (notations)._]
+Multiple Notations can be used on a single problem.

 Notations can be transpiled into other languages (I call them Toolbox Languages), like Python, JavaScript, Common Lisp, etc.

-Notations are like "new" compilers - instead of compiling to assembler, notations transpile to Toolbox Languages.
+Notations are like "new" compilers - instead of compiling to assembler, notations compile to Toolbox Languages.

 # Operating Systems
 Operating systems are merely libraries.

 One feature that OSs provide is multitasking.

-The kind of multitasking OSs provide is rife with accidental complexity - "we're going to make this square peg fit our notation even if it kills us".
+The kind of multitasking they provide is rife with accidental complexity - "we're going to make this square peg fit our notation even if it kills us".

-For example, current OSs introduce issues of thread safety.
+For example, current OSs incur issues with thread safety.

 Thread safety is accidental complexity caused by the use of memory sharing.
 Memory Sharing is used only due to old-fashioned premature optimization (CPUs and Memory used to be expensive in the 1950's).

 If we build computing devices using many rPIs, each running exactly one program (no Linux), then thread safety becomes a non-issue.

-*Poof*.
+Poof.

 Another feature that OSs provide is honest-to-goodness big lumps of library code, like file handling.

-That stuff can simply be moved into LEGO® components that replace the concept of libraries.
+That stuff can simply be moved into LEGO(R) components that replace the concept of libraries.

 No OS needed for this, either.

-*Poof*.
+Poof.

 OSs provide the concept of DLLs (shared libraries).
 We use those every day in another form - HTTP servers (servlets).

 Servlets currently aren't as "efficient" as DLLs, but they would be if we insisted on using them instead of DLLs.

-[The "*build it and they will come*" syndrome has happened many times in computering - from Assembler to HLLs (gcc), C++ used to be too inefficient to use on ubiquitous computing platforms of the day (e.g. 8-bit micros), etc, etc].
+[The "build it and they will come" syndrome has happened many times in computering - from Assembler to HLLs (gcc), C++ used to be too inefficient to use on ubiquitous computing platforms of the day (e.g. 8-bit micros), etc, etc].

 [Note that DLLs are not "free".
 The OS must load them and fix up all of the holes.
 Then, the DLLs need to be mapped into the address space of the application(s) using them.]

-*Poof*.
+Poof.

 # Paradigms